 If a picture is worth a thousand words, then heat maps tell the perfect visual story of what's happening on your website pages.

-A heat map is a visual representation of the most popular (hot) and unpopular (cold) elements of a website page.
+A heat map is a graphical representation of data characterized by the most popular (hot) and unpopular (cold) elements of a website page.
 By aggregating user behavior, heat maps give an at-a-glance understanding of how people interact with an individual website page, which helps identify trends and optimize for further engagement.

 Interpreting a heat map